 Humanity & Inclusion

-Results: Between June 2020 and January 2022, 554 patients were included, with follow-up data available for 477 and 486 patients at 3 and 6 months, respectively.
+Between June 2020 and January 2022, 554 patients were included, with follow-up data available for 477 and 486 patients at 3 and 6 months respectively.
 At 6 months, 257 patients were independent from human and material assistance.
-Factors associated with independence at several of the time points included being a child, having visceral injury, not having any fracture, having a higher independence at the previous time point, and/or having received early physiotherapy, when adjusted for covariates (P < .05).
+Factors associated with independence at several time points included being a child, having visceral injury, having no fracture, higher independence at the previous time point, and having received early physiotherapy.

-Conclusion: Nearly half of patients continued to experience difficulties in functioning at 6 months, emphasizing the necessity for trauma care beyond lifesaving procedures.
+Nearly half of patients continued to experience difficulties in functioning at 6 months, emphasising the necessity for trauma care beyond lifesaving procedures.
 Early physiotherapy was significantly associated with recovery of independence, indicating its potential to enhance recovery after injury in humanitarian settings.

-This preprint relates to R2HC funded study; Determinants of functional outcomes after trauma in humanitarian settings
+This publication relates to R2HC funded study; Determinants of functional outcomes after trauma in humanitarian settings

 Other resources